Skip to main content

 Authentication requires several headers to be passed with each request including a HMAC signature.
 The HMAC signature is a HMAC-SHA256 signature of the concatenation: timestamp + '|' + nonce.
 Headers to be passed are:

-• SX-Account - The name of the account
+• SX-Account - The name of the organization

 • SX-User - The id of the service user